1971 US Open – Women's singles

 Billie Jean King defeated Rosemary Casals in the final, 6–4, 7–6(5–2) to win the women's singles tennis title at the 1971 US Open.
+It was her second US Open singles title and sixth major singles title overall.
+For the second time in her career, King did not lose a set during the tournament.

-Margaret Court was the two-time reigning champion, but did not defend her title.
+Margaret Court was the two-time reigning champion, but did not participate this year.

-This tournament marked the first major in which future world No. 1 and 18-time major champion Chris Evert competed in the main draw; she lost to King in the semifinals.
-Evert competed in 19 consecutive US Opens until her retirement in 1989, and failed to reach the semifinals only twice in that span.
+This tournament marked the first major in which future world No. 1 and 18-time major singles champion Chris Evert competed in the main draw; she lost to King in the semifinals.
+Evert, 16 years old at the time, competed in 19 consecutive US Opens until her retirement in 1989, failing to reach the semifinals only twice in that span.

 Seeds

 The seeded players are listed below.
 Billie Jean King is the champion; others show the round in which they were eliminated.